atecon/gretl_tutorials/basics_datahandling/basics_datahandling.md

 There is (yet) no dedicated function for doing this.
 However, we can exploit the [`summary`](https://gretl.sourceforge.net/gretl-help/cmdref.html#summary) command for doing this.

-If you execute `summary`, you obtain many statistics as well as the number of missing values.
+If you execute `summary`, you obtain many statistics as well --byobsas the number of missing values.
 Here illustrated for two series:

 ~~~
 summary Areacode Accountlength